niravmsoni/aspnetcore-dapper/README.md

 		- See ContactRepository GetFullContact() method
 		- Implemented Save method that takes care of both Insert/Update using IsNew property

-	- Issue - While using transaction scope locally, getting this error
+	- Issue - While using transaction scope locally, getting this error - UPDATES
 		- This platform does not support distributed transactions.
 		- Maybe it is because SQL Server I am using does not support this usecase
+		- This issue is resolved.
+It was occurring because within transaction scope, there were different SQL connections getting opened up.
+After sharing the connection from within the TxScope, it resolves the issue

 -3.
 Beyond Basics
 	- Stored Procedures and Dynamic Params